 - When completing the form, make full use of the green information icons.
 Many of your questions will be answered if you click on these icons without having to wait for other people to respond to your queries!

-- Please ensure the form is fully completed and checked by your supervisor – if they are incorrect and/or incomplete this could affect your ethical approval status and/or delay the application process.
+- Your supervisor is responsible for supporting you through the process of applying for ethical approval.
+Please ensure that the form/application is complete and checked by your supervisor prior to submission, because if your documents are incorrect and/or incomplete this could affect your ethical approval status and/or delay the application process.

-Once your form is ready, IRAS will automatically be forwarded to your sponsor and your DoS for authorisation.
+- Once your form is ready, IRAS will automatically forward the application to your sponsor and your Research Supervisor for authorisation.

-- If you require a specific REC to consider your application, please call IRAS to request this.
+- If you require a specific REC to consider your application, please contact IRAS to request this information.
 The number will be found on the application form

-- When you are ready to submit your application, there is no need to meet a specific deadline (unless you have specified which REC you wish the form to go to).
-Please submit as soon as it is fully completed and your supervisor has checked and gone through it with you.
+- There is no need to meet a specific deadline for submission unless you have specified which REC you wish the form to go to for consideration. .

-- Once you receive your approval letter from the REC, you must submit your final (unconditional) ethical approval letter(s) and IRAS application form(s) to UEL’s Research Ethics Committee at firstname.lastname@example.org and cc. email@example.com and receive a letter from UREC before beginning your research involving human participants and/or data.
+- For students study on a UEL validated programme - once you receive your ethical approval letter from the REC, you must submit your final (unconditional) ethical approval letter(s) and IRAS application form(s) to the UEL’s Research Ethics Committee at firstname.lastname@example.org and cc. email@example.com.
+UEL's Research Ethics Committee (UREC) will then issue you with a letter which will confirm that you have approved ethical clearance to proceed with your research.
 The normal turnaround for receiving a UREC letter in these cases is 5 working days

 If you have read all of the above information and you need further advice or support with your Research Ethics Committee application through IRAS, please approach your Director of Studies (1st Supervisor) in the first instance.
 If they are unable to help, please use the following contacts.